 The next day we managed to get a ride in 5 minutes flat almost all the way to the farm in a short and enjoyable three hours, instead of the dreadful 6 or 7 hours that it would have taken us if we had gone with the bus.
 The man who gave us a ride, Martin, a big talker about all things, related to us about his kids, his job, travelling and his hitching experiences about picking up an exotic dancer who reeked after a full night of work, off to continue to another bar for the morning.
 “Pero era wapisima!” he said with a hilarious rising inflection!
 He told Agustin to get into the back squashed on a half seat that you find in a 2 seater ute and me in the front with ample room and wouldn’t accept any protest from me.
 Along the way he bought us mango ceviche, a cocktail of onion, garlic and vinegar that normally goes with seafood but that also works quite well with fruit I discovered.

 We were set to work harvesting cocoa picking the yellow pods and leaving the green or red one’s to mature.
 We opened the pods on site and slid the white seeds off their tails and wrapped them up in a sack to take them back with us.
 We also harvested black beans, first making our way up a steep hill and then with out sticks, we pushed the dry bean bushes down the hill to the bottom.
 We laid down mats and battered the bushes repeatedly causing the beans to fall on the ground in an easy manner.
 Chocolate was handed around as snack food as we sat around catching our breath from the physical work.
 Heading back to the farm, we left feeling famished, multiple blisters appearing on my hands but feeling content with the work we had achieved that morning.
 The next day we were given the task of making chocolates by grinding the cocoa into a fine paste, extracting the excess oils, mixing it with raw sugar and then adding flavours to it such as coffee, vanilla, orange, peanuts and peppermint.
-No need to say that we had an abundance of chocolate available for us to eat whenever we wanted.
-Sweet deal!
-The family on the farm consisted of four brothers and a mum and dad; a very welcoming and friendly bunch.
-They had taken over the remaining cocoa trees after the trees in the Mastatal area had suffered from a disease and many farms had to abandon their businesses.

 On Friday we started our week at Rancho Mastatal.
 We spent most of the week in classes learning about wood working, compost toilets and bio-digesters (a toilet which transfers the gases that are deposited to a gas stove for cooking with!), how to make soap, how to make fermented vegetables, how to make granola, how to build with earth, solar panels and wind farms and how to cook for 30 people!
 A big group of interns (15) were starting their three month internship and were being taught all of these things so as to be able to start applying these skills around the farm.
 The farm functions communally (i.e. taking it in turns to cook for everyone), with many volunteers and interns helping out as well as some long termers who came for the first time many years ago and keep on coming back every year for a few months (mainly from the states).
 The food is absolutely amazing, all home grown, home made (when possible), tastes incredible and lots of it!
 The hippiest part of the experience is the group circle which is done every evening before dinner.
 Everyone goes around and gives thanks for something that’s occurred that day; I always feel a little uncomfortable with these sorts of things and will them to be over as soon as possible, hoping that I don’t break out into giggles during the process.
 Luckily I didn’t!
 I met two Brits while there, Flis and Nips who were a nice breath of fresh air filling my time at the ranch with banter and giggles.